 linking the communities with the network of experts,

-maintaining continuous contact with the Department of ICH,
+maintaining continuous contact with the Directorate of ICH,

 participating in trainings and courses,

-submitting annual reports to the Department of ICH.
+submitting annual reports to the Directorate of ICH.

 The inaugural session of the network was in January 2011, giving a comprehensive training in ICH for the local professionals.
 Since then, two plenary meetings and workshops are held in each year, mostly at the Hungarian Open Air Museum in Szentendre.
 For the meetings, each rapporteur shall prepare a presentation and a report about the current situation at his or her county, summarizing all the measures taken since the last meeting, also introducing the bearer communities, who they started to cooperate with.
 These workshops also give the opportunity to discuss the problems which may have arisen during their work; for this matter, experts of different fields (ministry representatives, heritage experts, university professors etc.) are invited for almost every workshop.